elastic/elasticsearch-hadoop/docs/reference/installation.md

 Elasticsearch for Apache Hadoop is a client library for {{es}}, albeit one with extended functionality for supporting operations on Hadoop/Spark.
 When upgrading Hadoop/Spark versions, it is best to check to make sure that your new versions are supported by the connector, upgrading your elasticsearch-hadoop version as appropriate.

-Elasticsearch for Apache Hadoop maintains backwards compatibility with the most recent minor version of {{es}}'s previous major release (5.X supports back to 2.4.X, 6.X supports back to 5.6.X, etc…​).
+Elasticsearch for Apache Hadoop maintains backwards compatibility with the most recent minor version of {{es}}'s previous major release (5.X supports back to 2.4.X, 6.X supports back to 5.6.X, etc…).
 When you are upgrading your version of {{es}}, it is best to upgrade elasticsearch-hadoop to the new version (or higher) first.
 The new elasticsearch-hadoop version should continue to work for your previous {{es}} version, allowing you to upgrade as normal.

 ::::{note}
 Elasticsearch for Apache Hadoop does not support rolling upgrades well.
 During a rolling upgrade, nodes that elasticsearch-hadoop is communicating with will be regularly disappearing and coming back online.
 Due to the constant connection failures that elasticsearch-hadoop will experience during the time frame of a rolling upgrade there is high probability that your jobs will fail.
 Thus, it is recommended that you disable any elasticsearch-hadoop based write or read jobs against {{es}} during your rolling upgrade process.